slevithan/oniguruma-to-es/README.md

   - Oniguruma option `ONIG_OPTION_CAPTURE_GROUP`; on by default in `vscode-oniguruma`.
 - `ignoreUnsupportedGAnchors`: Remove unsupported uses of `\G`, rather than erroring.
   - Oniguruma-To-ES uses a variety of strategies to accurately emulate many common uses of `\G`.
 When using this option, if a `\G` is found that doesn't have a known emulation strategy, the `\G` is simply removed.
 This might lead to some false positive matches, but is useful for non-critical matching (like syntax highlighting) when having some mismatches is better than not working.
+  - Validation of the regex doesn't ignore unsupported `\G`s, so e.g. a quantifier after `\G` will still error.
 - `recursionLimit`: Change the recursion depth limit from Oniguruma's `20` to an integer `2`–`20`.

 ### `target`